 This monochrome weave looks great layered against a white backdrop, organic textures, and edgy accents—just see this Scandinavian space.
 It gives this rustic modern room some depth and dimension.
 Bonus: Its rustic allure hides scratches and stains easily, so it's hardwearing for everyone in the family.

-A little sheepskin can add a big impact to a room, especially when it involves a bathroom with a fireplace!
-These fluffy numbers look best near vanities or beds—where we tend to linger in the morning.
-They are also fantastic when thrown atop a chair for an extra-cozy feel.
-You won’t find a more versatile piece for $13!
+A little sheepskin can add a big impact to a room, especially when it involves a space with a fireplace!
+These fluffy numbers look best near vanities or beds, where we tend to linger in the morning.
+They are also fantastic when thrown atop a chair on by a sofa for an extra-cozy feel.
+You won’t find a more versatile piece for $15!

 We love the understated texture this light, patterned rug adds to a room—especially a room whose hardwood floors are on the warmer side.
 Orlando Soria skillfully elevated the Alvine Ruta rug by repeating its colors in other accents throughout the room: a velvet pillow here, an elegant silkscreen headboard there—very chic.

 Don’t underestimate the power of a basic gray rug, especially when you have an all-white room.
 We love the rich softness this piece brings to a whitewashed room, especially when accented by darker-colored basics in black and indigo.
 If you’re lucky enough to have a walk-in closet, don’t let it go bare—dress it up with this Alhede rug.